Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 serves a useful purpose.
 [As we saw above](multiple-integer-arrays), multiple integer array indices are required to select elements from higher dimensional arrays, one array for each dimension.
-These integer arrays enumerate the indices of the selected elements along those dimensions.
+These integer arrays enumerate the indices of the selected elements along these dimensions.
 For example, as
 above:

 ```py